 I know it’s Saturday, but I don’t think this meal would qualify for Frugal Food Friday unless you got your steaks on sale.
-I love my cast iron skillet and I was so excited to learn how to cook steak in a cast iron skillet.
+I love my cast iron skillet and I was so excited to add steak to my cast iron skillet recipes.
 It’s easy and it produces a mouth-watering steakhouse steak that will melt in your mouth.
 Crispy on the outside, tender on the inside.
 Let me tell you how.

 Start off by taking your steaks out of the fridge and letting them come up to room temp.
 Preheat your oven to 450 degrees and start heating your cast iron skillet on your stove top on high.
 You want it screaming hot.

 Season both sides of your steaks.
 You can do this a couple of ways.
 Coat each side liberally with salt and crushed peppercorns, or use a steak seasoning like Montreal’s to coat each side.
 This gives the steaks a flavorful crust.